Laura Farabough: Life and work

 In 1981, the Bay Guardian reviewed her piece Surface Tension, which was performed at Strawberry Canyon Pool, on the UC Berkeley Campus and at the UCSF Pool.

-She was featured alongside Spalding Gray, on the cover of Artweek in 1982 for her piece Obedience School at the Magic Theater in San Francisco.
+She was featured, alongside Spalding Gray, on the cover of Artweek in 1982 for her piece Obedience School at the Magic Theater in San Francisco.
 The critic noted the characteristic "highly stylized, mechanically hypnotic live action."
 Theater scholar Jim Carmody noted that her pieces are like "aesthetic and intellectual puzzles" which almost always include combinations of live and recorded sounds and images (Carmody 246).
 Another major element is her use of "documentary voice" (Carmody 247).

 The Hanson Gallery in Sausalito featured Farabough's site–specific video installation Santa Dog in 1988; one of her drawings was later featured in Smithsonian Magazine.

 Femme Fatale, staged in 1981, is about Greta Garbo and Mata Hari; Garbo had played Hari in a 1926 film.
 The Los Angeles Times critic asked, "Is this theater?
 Or a Salvador Dali nightmare?
 Both."
 Farabough painted the sets.
 It was the first play that Farabough thought could be directed by another person.

-While she was devoted to multimedia work with state of the art technology, she considered the complexities of narrative and presence to be more important than the latest equipment: "What is phenomenally effective," she wrote after decades of experience in 2005, "is usually subtle and minimal rather than hyper-extended and technologically elaborate."
+While she was devoted to multimedia work with state-of-the-art technology, she considered the complexities of narrative and presence to be more important than the latest equipment: "What is phenomenally effective," she wrote after decades of experience in 2005, "is usually subtle and minimal rather than hyperextended and technologically elaborate."

 In the 1990s, she enrolled in the doctoral program at Stanford University's Drama Department and staged several productions there, among them Real Original Thinker.